Eu-LISA: VIS - the Visa Information System

 The Visa Information System (VIS) is a large-scale IT system, managed by eu-LISA, which supports the implementation of the European Union’s common visa policy and facilitates border checks and consular cooperation in Europe.
 The system enables dedicated national authorities to enter and consult data, including biometrics, for short-stay visas for the Schengen Area.
 The system helps reduce “visa shopping” and irregular migration and contributes to the prevention of threats to the internal security of Member States.
 VIS provides quicker and clearer procedures for travellers requiring a visa to enter the Schengen Area.
 The system assists authorities in processing asylum applications and identifying persons who may not, or may no longer, fulfil the conditions to enter or stay in the Schengen area.

 The European Commission has proposed changes to legislation that will expand the scope of VIS by adding long stay-visas and residence permits to the system.
 Said proposals will also allow for more thorough background checks on visa applicants, thus closing security information gaps through better information exchange between Member States.

 EES - the Entry/Exit System

-The Entry/Exit System (EES) is a new large-scale IT system being developed by eu-LISA that will enable the recording of entry and exit of third country nationals (TCN) to and from the Schengen Area.
-The system will replace the current practice of manual stamping of passports with electronic registration in a central database of biographic and biometric information, as well as the date and place of entry/exit for visits up to 90 days.
+The Entry/Exit System (EES) is a new large-scale IT system developed by eu-LISA that enables the recording of entry and exit of third country nationals (TCN) to and from the Schengen Area.
+The system replaces the current practice of manual stamping of passports with electronic registration in a central database of biographic and biometric information, as well as the date and place of entry/exit for visits up to 90 days.

 The system aims to modernise and increase automation at border controls, to strengthen internal security and fight terrorism and organised crime.
-This will help Member States to deal with ever-increasing traveller flows without having to supplement the number of border guards.
-EES will allow for better monitoring of authorised stays and the identification of possible over-stayers.
+This helps Member States to deal with ever-increasing traveller flows without having to supplement the number of border guards.
+EES allows for better monitoring of authorised stays and the identification of possible over-stayers.